 - 1/2 cup unsweetened apple sauce (122 grams)

 - 1/2 packed cup vanilla protein powder (60 grams)

 - 1 1/2 cups diced apple (160 grams/1 small-medium)

 - 1 tablespoon cinnamon

 - salt, to taste

-- Using a tablespoon, scoop out a heaping scoop of the mixture and place on lined baking sheet.
+- Add all ingredients to a bowl and stir to combine.
+Using a tablespoon, scoop out a heaping scoop of the mixture and place it on a lined baking sheet.
 Press down and form into cookie shape if needed.

 - Bake for 10-12 minutes or until the mixture is set.
 Let cool for a few minutes.
 Top with an additional sprinkle of cinnamon and enjoy.